|Survey name||Construction Output in Great Britain|

 Accessibility and clarity

-Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CVS, XML and Excel.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV, XML and Excel.
 We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used or may be available on request.
 Available formats for content published on our website, but not produced by us or referenced on our website but stored elsewhere, may vary.

 For information regarding conditions of access to data, please refer to the following links: